 - The doctor is paid anyway.
 Second homes aren’t cheap.

-- The NHS gets cash from prescription charges or – if the person is exempt – wooden dollars from a different government pot.
+- The NHS gets cash from prescription charges or – if the person is exempt – wooden dollars from a different government pot topped up by tax money.

 - The drug company continues to rape the environment to make more chemical-based, lab-synthesised products with questionable benefits.